z631200/NCU_112_IOT_Project/README.md

-I would like to express my sincere gratitude to Peusudocode(https://github.com/Peusudocode) for help
+I would like to express my sincere gratitude to Peusudocode(https://github.com/Peusudocode) for his assisstance